deatrich/linux-home-server/installation-basics.md

    CURRENT: 000138a1
     LATEST: 000138a1

-// no we need to be root since we go ahead and apply the update:
+// now we need to be root since we want to apply the update:
 $ sudo rpi-eeprom-update -a
 *** INSTALLING EEPROM UPDATES ***
 ...